aframevr/aframe/docs/components/material.md

 });
 ```

-that the vertex shader uses:
+that the vertex shader uses below.
+This example uses Browserify and glslify to include glsl-noise as a dependency of our shader.

 ```glsl
 // vertex.glsl